 - 1. While on cell restriction, you are permitted to: - a.
 Leave your quarters for scheduled daily meals (unless otherwise directed by staff). - b.
 Participate in work. - c.
 Attend one religious service of your choice per week, if you receive seven or more days of RTQ. - d.
 Attend scheduled treatment group meetings. - e.
 Attend scheduled education programming. - f.
 Have a visit after completion of every 10 consecutive days. - g.
-Have a five-minute social telephone call after completion of every 15 consecutive days. - h.
-Have one shower per day as designated by unit staff. - i.
+Have one shower per day as designated by unit staff. - h.
 Use the law library terminal in your housing unit or word processor in the library if you have a pending legal case and verifiable reason to use the terminal or word processor.
 You are responsible to verify your need with your case manager 24 hours prior to the day you wish to use the law library terminal or word processor. - 2.
 While on cell restriction, you are prohibited from: - a.
 Entering or using any recreation area. - b.
 Using a telephone without permission. - c.
 Using the electronic media terminal.